CAPUCHIN KRISHIK SEVA KENDRA ®

 Rev. Fr.
 Theophil Pereira was rememberd.
 Altogether 37 students

 benefitted from this educational loan.
-Addressing the audience,
+Addressing the audience, Fr.
+Vinod said, "Students and parents must

 of their responsibilities.
-Intellectual growth along with
+Intellectual growth along with education is also important.
+Students must avoid negative influences of the society.”

 Mrs. Shali commended the work of the organisation towards the women and